ataima/caos/README.md

 # caos
-a Berametal Operating System for raspberry PI 2
+a Baremetal Operating System for raspberry PI 2

 setup to build.